kyverno/website/content/en/docs/Tracing/jaeger-walkthrough.md

 On the prepared cluster we will deploy Kyverno with tracing enabled and a couple of policies.

-Finally we will exercise the Kyverno webhooks by creating a Pod, then we will use Grafana to find and examine the corresponding trace.
+Finally we will exercise the Kyverno webhooks by creating a Pod, then we will use Jaeger to find and examine the corresponding trace.

 Please note that **this walkthrough uses [kind](https://kind.sigs.k8s.io) to create a local cluster** with a specific label on the control plane node.
 This is necessary as we are using an [ingress-nginx](https://github.com/kubernetes/ingress-nginx) deployment specifically crafted to work with kind.